Circles for ConnectionCollaboration & Conflict

 - The numbers of absenteeism and staff turn-over are alarmingly high

-- Disagreements and rows are pushed and nobody really knows in the end what it’s all about
+- Disagreements and rows have a long history, and nobody really knows anymore what it’s all about

 Conflict is part of collaboration

 Sometimes it’s helpful to call in someone who can offer an outside perspective on the situation.
-From an omnipartial position she can offer appropriate support.
+From an omnipartial position she can offer appropriate support to have courageous conversations.

 “Most people prefer the conflicts they know to the resolutions they cannot completely imagine.”

 I work with leaders, managers, directors, as well as with professionals, such as HR professionals, prevention consultants, process facilitators, team coaches, mediatiors and consultants.